 The risk management report discusses various dimensions of our enterprise risk management.
 The risk-related information outlined in this section may not be exhaustive.
-The discussion The key findings of the audit backed by a well thought out may contain statements that are forward-looking in nature.
-Our implementation plan are recommended or discussed with the business is subject to uncertainties that could cause actual results to differ materially from those reflected in the forward-looking statements.
+The discussion may contain statements that are forward-looking in nature.
+Our business is subject to uncertainties that could cause actual results to differ materially from those reflected in the forward-looking statements.
 If any of these risks materialize, our business financial conditions or prospects could be materially and adversely affected.
-Our business, operating results, financial performance, or prospects could also be harmed by risks and uncertainties not Cautionary statement currently known to us or that we currently do not believe are Certain statements in the Management Discussion and Analysis material.
-Readers are advised to refer to the detailed discussion section concerning future prospects may be forward-looking of risk factors and related disclosures in our regulatory filings, and statements which involve several underlying identified / nonexercise their own judgment in assessing the risks associated with identified risks and uncertainties that could cause actual results the company.
+Our business, operating results, financial performance, or prospects could also be harmed by risks and uncertainties not currently known to us or that we currently do not believe are material.
+Readers are advised to refer to the detailed discussion of risk factors and related disclosures in our regulatory filings, and exercise their own judgment in assessing the risks associated with the company.